 More examples are shown below.

-I intend to show three more examples very quickly. and to simply show the background and then the completed painting.
+I intend to show three more examples very quickly and simply show the background and then the completed painting.
 Again these are all acrylic on paper, painted specifically as examples for the methodology.

 1. Simple geometric shapes

 Very simple triangular shapes are then painted on with black outlines and a little texturing.
-This being the foreground.
-Circular shapes joined with a black line were then added to act as contrast and add interest:-
+This is the foreground.
+Circular shapes joined with a black line were then added to act as contrast and add interest.

 2. Linear Forms